 Having returned to the UK, Mark worked with torture survivors at the Medical Foundation and the Helen Bamber Foundation.
 He increasingly felt that, as useful as individual psychotherapy can be for torture survivors living in exile, for substantial healing to take place a person needs to find community and a sense of belonging.

 Room to Heal began in a garden.
 It was born out of a wish for five refugees desperate for some green space in which to gather and feel free.
-A corner of the beautiful Culpeper Community garden was found, where each week, they would sit and talk, eat together and work on the allotment.
+A corner of a beautiful community garden was found, where each week, they would sit and talk, eat together and work on the allotment.

-Now the community has grown to 80 people, men and women from 30 different countries who find in Room to Heal a family and place of belonging that helps them find security and meaning in life, and navigate the many challenges they face
+Now the community has grown to 100 people from over 35 different countries who find in Room to Heal a family and place of belonging that helps them find security and meaning in life, and navigate the many challenges they face